-- 1. Return to Institute Units will report and return excess budget or unused/unplanned surplus budget to the Institute before fiscal year end, and ideally, early in the calendar year, in an effort to support other Institute strategic uses of funding/expenditures prior to fiscal year end. - 2.
-Units are permitted to request carry forward up to a maximum of 10% of the unit's General Operations adjusted original base budget.
-This includes prior year funds held by the Institute. - o 3% Division requests are not to exceed the 3% permitted carry forward allowance. - 7% Division requests are not to exceed the 7% return for future allowance.
-This will allow for carry forward mitigation and multi-year planning, which will amplify impact through carry forward savings for future projects/spending and/or Institute initiatives: - Return to unit for use in future Fiscal Year (FY) Units with unused financial resources would advance budget over one or more years to the Institute by execution of a "Request to Return Funds" carry forward request form submission.
-The request will outline that accumulated funds will be returned in a subsequent year(s) for an approved high priority strategic large dollar initiative(s).
-The request will also outline the unit's planned use(s) of funds and an estimated timeline; usually 3-5 years and not to exceed 5 years.
-Notification of request approval or denial will be communicated.
-There is a 10% minimum utilization requirement per FY on all funds returned for future.
-If the 10% minimum is not met, then these funds will be returned to the Institute each Fiscal Year (FY) except if impacted by outside extenuating circumstances.
-Advanced IBPA approval is required in the event a unit is unable to meet the 10% minimum utilization requirement per FY. - 3.
-Advance of funds to unit The unit projects full use of current General Operations Base Budget but needs additional access to Institute carry forward funds for a strategic purpose.
-The unit may apply for an advance against aggregate carry forward funds request for previously submitted and approved expenditures. - 4.
-Provide tools to assist units in tracking and reporting approved Carry forward expenditures separate from units' original budgets.
+- 1. Units are permitted to request carry forward up to 3.0% of the unit's General Operations Original Base Budget. - 2.
+Return to Institute Units will report and return surplus or extra budget to the Institute before fiscal year end, and ideally, early in the calendar year, to support other Institute strategic uses of funding/expenditures prior to fiscal year end. - 3.
+Excess budget (above the 3.0% permitted carry forward allowance) will allow for carry forward mitigation and multi-year planning, which will amplify impact through carry forward savings for future projects/spending and/or Institute initiatives: - Return to unit for use in future Fiscal Year (FY) Units with unused financial resources would advance budget over one or more years to the Institute by execution of a Memorandum of Understanding (MOU).
+The MOU will be approved by the VP of Finance and Planning. - Advance of funds to unit The unit projects full use of current General Operations Base Budget but needs additional access to Institute carry forward funds for a strategic purpose.
+The unit may apply for an advance against aggregate carry forward funds MOU for previously submitted and approved expenditures

 Georgia Tech has accounting requirements related to DSS funds and the ability to carry eligible funds forward in the next fiscal year.
 DSS accounting requires DSS project numbers to correctly point to a non-lapsing fund code, which then allows campus units to carry forward eligible funds.
-DSS fund codes include any fund codes that begin with "FD14xxx".
+DSS fund codes include any fund codes that begin with "FD14" (for example FD14100 is used to indicate sales from DSS activities).
 Certain requirements must be met by the department to carry forward funds.
-DSS accounting also requires specific revenue account codes to be used for Internal (includes GT Affiliates), External to Georgia Tech and GT Affiliates, and External Sponsored Projects.
+DSS accounting also requires specific revenue account codes to be used for Internal (includes GT Affiliates), External to GT and GT Affiliates, and External Sponsored Projects.
 The ability to carry forward funds enables revenue centers to better manage their operations and plan for future commitments.
 Department financial administrators/managers are solely responsible for managing carry forward funds for their unit.